Martha's Vineyard Nature Books

 A smashing retrospective of Suzan's [nature] columns over the last almost two decades.
 Just wait until you read it! —Jan Pogue, Island publisher & consultant

-Martha's Vineyard: A Field Guide to Island Nature
+Martha's Vineyard: A Field Guide to Island Nature, 2014

-In this guide book, author Suzan Bellincampi takes you both on the favorite Island trails and behind the scenes in what the natural Vineyard has to offer.
+In this guidebook, named one of the Best Books of New England for 2014 in the Boston Globe, author Suzan Bellincampi takes you both on the favorite Island trails and behind the scenes in what the natural Vineyard has to offer.
 She even explains how the Vineyard was formed by glaciers moving across the land, and the clues to the past those massive ice forms left behind.

 The book has trail guides to six of her favorite walks on the Island, with specific directions and what you can see along the way.
 It also includes sketches of the flora and fauna on the Vineyard, to help you recognize all the plants and animals that call the Island home.
 The text is accompanied by beautiful Island photographs and illustrations.